Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Insights

-• Turkey's citizenship by investment program at $400,000 USD is among the fastest globally, with most applicants receiving their Turkish passport within 3 to 6 months.
+- Citizenship by real estate investment in Turkey in 2026 requires at least USD 400,000 with a 3-year no-sale commitment, and most applicants receive their Turkish passport within 3 to 6 months.

-• Hundreds of neighborhoods in Istanbul (including most of Fatih and Esenyurt) are now closed to new foreign residency registrations because foreign population exceeded 20% of total residents.
+- Many neighborhoods in Istanbul, including large parts of Fatih and Esenyurt, are closed to new foreign residency registrations because the foreign population exceeded 20% of total residents.

 Can buying property help me get permanent residency in Turkey?